• Skip to primary navigation

 • Yummly

 Gluten free meatballs are undeniably one of the most delicious meatballs, a family favorite much like the classic Kofta Kebab.
-Loads of fresh herbs combined with ground beef, rice flour and spies makes this easy Egyptian rice meatballs.
+Loads of fresh herbs combined with ground beef, rice flour and warm spies all in a delicious tomato sauce makes this easy Egyptian rice meatballs.

 Next time, try these meatloaf cupcakes.